-Flower Symbolism and Meanings
+Graduation Flower Symbolism and Meaning

 Bright colors are best for festivity and celebration.
 Yellow symbolizes success and joy, while purple represents accomplishment.
 Orange flowers convey enthusiasm and passion for life, and green in a bouquet indicates new beginnings, youth, and good luck.
 Clearly, there is no dearth of symbolism to tuck inside your Bouq.